-Why Your Ecommerce Company Should Use Scala
+Why Your Ecommerce Platform Should Run on Scala

 Ecommerce companies require strong engineering.
 Traffic spikes, complex promotions, fast product updates, and nonstop integrations put pressure on every part of their stack.
 Many languages slow teams down or introduce code that becomes hard to maintain over time.
 Scala gives ecommerce teams a strong foundation for growth, speed, and predictable development.